Putin, with ironic smile, praises Biden for calling him a 'crazy SOB' | Politics

 Putin, with ironic smile, praises Biden for calling him a 'crazy SOB'

-When asked about the "crude" Biden remark by Russian state television, Putin smiled sarcastically and bit his lip before looking at the ground.
+Asked by Russian state television about Biden's "crude" remark, Putin smiled sarcastically and bit his lip before looking at the ground.
 "We are ready to work with any president.
 But I believe that for us, Biden is a more preferable president for Russia, and judging by what he has just said, I am absolutely right," Putin told state television, with a slight smile.

 Putin, 71, said that his previous comments saying that Biden, 81, was Russia's preferred candidate had triggered Biden's "adequate reaction".
 "It's not like he can say to me, 'Volodya, thank you, well done, you've helped me a lot'," Putin said.
 "You asked me which is better for us.
 I said it then that, and I still think I can repeat it: Biden."